 - articulate and describe

 strategies for transitioning from the evoking to the planning process.

 - analyze practice

 changes to ensure performance improvement in the four processes of MI.

 The course is appropriate for healthe care providers with direct client care responsibilities, who provide conversation/consultation about behavioral changes across a range of health-related issues.

-- completed introductory-level training about the method and spirit of MI
+have completed introductory level training in the method and spirit of MI

 Prior learning assessment and recognition (PLAR):